pixx-io/jsdk/README.md

 #### Options

-`max` : a number which sets the maximum of selected files.
+- `max` : a number which sets the maximum of selected files.
 If `0` the maximum has no effect. default `0`
+- `allowedTypes`: define the file extensions which are allowed to select.
+For example `['jpg', 'png']` default: `[]`
+- `allowedFormats`: define download formats which are allowed to select.
+For original or preview use the keys: `preview`, `original` the other system configured formats can be defined by id.
+So for example `['preview', 123, 321]` default: `null`

 #### Returns